 - Data-Driven Narrative: Begin with indisputable facts about value creation and destruction

-- Future-Focused Messaging: Emphasize reinvestment opportunities created by optimization
+- Future-Focused Messaging: Emphasize the reinvestment opportunities created by optimization

 - Compensation Alignment: Ensure sales incentives support the new portfolio strategy